rafailvv/movie-recommender-system/README.md

     ├── data                # dataset used for evaluation └── evaluate.py         # script that performs evaluation of the given model
 ```

-In the top `README.md` file put your name, email and group number.

-In the `reports` directory create a report about your work.
-In the report, describe in details the implementation of your system.
-Mention its advantages and disadvantages.

 ### Expected Report Structure